valancej/documentation/_docker/getting-started/getting-started.md

 ## Run Locally Again

-Now switch back to your terminal and run: `jet steps`.
+Now switch back to your terminal and run: `jet steps` again.

 Looking at the same logs as before, you'll see that now your *redis* service is launching an entirely new version!
 Changing your CI infrastructure is as simple as changing a few characters in a single file on your repo.
 This can be done branch by branch, build by build - making upgrading, testing and iteration as easy and risk-free as possible.

 ## Next: Adding Tests

-Now that we've covered the basics of how **Jet**, `codeship-services.yml`, `codeship-steps.yml` and your Docker applications link together to create a unique and powerful Docker-native CI/CD process, we'll move on to explore some more robust examples.
+Now that we've covered the basics of how Codeship Pro uses Jet CLI, `codeship-services.yml`, `codeship-steps.yml` and containers to create a flexible, powerful CI/CD process, we'll move on to explore some more robust examples.
 Up next, [running your tests.]({% link _docker/getting-started/getting-started-part-two.md %})